paragmb/Module15Challenge/README.md

 ## Usage

-AWS (Amazon Web Services) account of student was used to create the robo advisor using Lex and Lambda services.
+Student's AWS (Amazon Web Services) account was used to create the robo advisor using Lex and Lambda services.

 A python script of final Lambda function is uploaded in file final_lambda_function.py in the main repository path.

 Following two short videos have been uploaded in the Videos folder:
+1) Initial Robo Advisor - amazon_lex_video
+2) Enhanced Robo Advisor - amazon_lambda_video

 ---